-The Public Education Foundation’s Una May Smith Scholarship supports Aboriginal and/or Torres Strait Islander students to participate in and successfully complete schooling and progress to tertiary education and/or training.
+The Public Education Foundation’s Una May Smith Scholarship aims to support Aboriginal and Torres Strait Islander students to participate in and successfully complete schooling and progress to tertiary education and/or training.

 The scholarship is named in honour of Una May Smith of Coogee.
-Miss Una May Smith was an Aboriginal woman whose career in education had involvement with La Perouse Public School over a number of years.
+Miss Una May Smith had a career in education and was involved with La Perouse Public School over a number of years.
 Miss Smith generously bequeathed part of her estate for the establishment of this scholarship.

 The scholarship is to cover educational expenses such as:

 - Incidental fees (eg. Text book hiring, costs associated with a specialised subject etc)

 - Uniforms and school shoes (including school sports clothing)

 - Stationery and general office items and equipment

 - Internet connection for study at home